RoaringBitmap/RoaringFormatSpec/README.md

 This specification assumes that you are familiar with Roaring bitmaps.
 Please refer to the following paper for details on the design rationale:

-- Daniel Lemire, Gregory Ssi-Yan-Kai, Owen Kaser, [Consistently faster and smaller compressed bitmaps with Roaring](https://arxiv.org/abs/1603.06549), Software: Practice and Experience (to appear) (arXiv:1603.06549)
+- Daniel Lemire, Gregory Ssi-Yan-Kai, Owen Kaser, [Consistently faster and smaller compressed bitmaps with Roaring](https://arxiv.org/abs/1603.06549), Software: Practice and Experience, Software: Practice and Experience Volume 46, Issue 11, pages 1547-1569, November 2016

 Let us recap that Roaring bitmaps are designed to store sets of 32-bit (unsigned) integers.
 Thus a Roaring bitmap can contain up to 4294967296 integers.
 They are made of three types of 16-bit containers: array, bitset and run containers.
 There are between 1 and 65536 (inclusively) containers.
 Each container has a cardinality (value in [1, 65536]), and it has a 16-bit most significant value (also called "key") in [0,65536).
 All containers are non-empty.